 Rehan is Palestinian.
 She is one of the Lead Embroidery designers in the region.
 She has completed her secondary education.
 Embroidery is important to her because it is a way to preserve Palestinian culture and pass it on from generation to generation.
 Rehan trains other women in the art of embroidery and designs unique embroidery patterns for Two Neighbors.

 Adeem is Palestinian.
-She has an education in English.
+Adeem is our Palestinian Co-Manager.
+She has an education in English and a background in teaching.
 For her, Two Neighbors is an opportunity for women from both sides to be a part of the peace process and to strengthen the social and economic development of their communities.
+Adeem uses her diplomatic and speaking skills and great sense of humor to bridge the communication gap between the two sides.

 Paula is a retired American teacher and co-founder of the Center for Emerging Futures, holding gatherings for Israelis and Palestinians on the border between Israel and the West Bank.
 Paula is also an artisan and has long believed that working together through the arts is an effective way to promote lasting partnerships.